 That reminds me of the Sixties, which in some ways was like a clash between the ‘óld man’ and the youth.
 Between their two different ways of seeing the world(and apprehending the world).
 ‘A polar division between senex and puer is all about us outside in the historical field’ says Hillman.
 A polar division was all about us in the Sixties, between the ‘óld man’ who embodied the traditional spirit and it’s stasis, structure and authority, and the long-haired Sixties youth and their wandering, idealism and creativity.

-When I look towards the Sixties, it is the puer eternal ‘winged’ youth I see the most.
 The Sixties Adventure was like a puer adventure, in many ways.
-There were puer longings and yearnings in the Sixties.
+There were puer longings and yearnings.
 There was an adventurous free spirit.
-There was a puer spirit and it was there in the self-exploration and discovery of the long-haired Sixties youth.
-The Sixties was like the rise of the puer and the youth were carrying the new spirit of the times.
+There was a puer yoputhful spirit.
+It was there in the self-exploration and discovery.
+The Sixties was like the rise of the puer.
+It was the long-haired Sixties youth who were carrying the new spirit of the times.

 It was there in ‘The Times they are a Changin’, when the eighteen year old Bob Dylan asked the old senators and congressmen ‘not to stand in the hallways or block up the doorways’’.
-According to the Sixties youth, it was the ‘old man’ who was in the hallways of power was standing in the way of the new spirit of the times.
-And the freewheelin Bob Dylan captured the Sixties zeitgeist when he asked them not to stand in the way of change.
+According to the freewheelin Bob Dylan it was the ‘old man’ who was in the hallways of power and he was just asking them not to stand in the way of the new spirit of the times.

-The Sixties youth had a nose for the telltale signs of the senex.
-In the slang of The Sixties subculture ‘Square’ and ‘Straight’ were referring to negative aspects of the ‘old man’.
+In the slang of The Sixties subculture ‘Square’ and ‘Straight’ were referring to negative aspects of the senex.
+The Sixties youth had a nose for the telltale signs of the ‘old man’.
 According to the youth the óld man’ had a devotion to the past, a rigid conservatism, a heavy Saturnian style and taste, an authoritarianism (an authority that couldn’t be challenged), a fixation on ‘law and order’.
-But to the Sixties youth there was something in the air, and there was a new spirit rising up, whether the ‘óld man’ liked it or not.
+But the youth knew there was something in the air, there was a new spirit rising up, and it was happening whether the ‘óld man’ liked it or not.

 ……..